PrathamB001/GITHUB-Rate/README.md

-# GITHUB-Rate
+# RateMyGit

-An AI-powered system that evaluates a public GitHub repository and provides a meaningful **score**, **qualitative summary**, and **personalized improvement roadmap**.
+An AI-powered system that evaluates a public GitHub repository and provides a meaningful score, qualitative summary, and personalized improvement roadmap.

-The goal is to help students (and developers) understand how their GitHub projects appear to recruiters, mentors, and potential collaborators — based purely on repository quality and good development practices.
+The goal is to help students (and developers) understand how their GitHub projects appear to recruiters, mentors, and potential collaborators based purely on repository quality and good development practices.

 ## Problem Statement